mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 When your reviewer makes a suggestion, and you each have roughly equal evidence to support your position, defer to your reviewer.
 Between the two of you, they have a better perspective on what it's like to read this code fresh.

-## Minimize lag between rounds of review
+## 13. Minimize lag between rounds of review

 A few months ago, a user contributed a small change to an open-source project I maintain.
 I gave them feedback within hours, but they promptly disappeared.
-I checked again a few days later, but there was still no response from the author.
+I checked again a few days later, and there was still no response.

 Six weeks later, the mysterious developer reappeared to submit their revisions.
 While I appreciated their effort, the lag between rounds of review had doubled my workload.
-Not only did I have to re-read their code, but I also had to re-read my feedback to recall the state of the discussion.
+Not only did I have to re-read their code, but I also had to re-read my feedback to bring back the state of the discussion.
 Had they followed up within a day or two, I wouldn't have had to do all that extra work.

 {{<img src="effort-graph.jpg">}}